coderefinery/train-the-trainer/_episodes/07-partnership.md

 ## Example: Recurring workshops

-Aalto University and soon KTH provide examples of recurring workshops:
+Aalto University and soon KTH and Trondheim provide examples of recurring workshops:

 - A well-defined and connected target audience
 - Local workshops twice a year